 “I believe in a world of good.
 The battle is not won, nor the struggle past.
 But I know the future will be even better.”– Charlotta Spears Bass

-Although there is significant discrepancy as to the year and location of her birth — with dates ranging from 1874 to some accounts suggesting she was born in Sumter, South Carolina, according to Bass’s personal papers, archived at the Southern California Library, Charlotta Amanda Spears Bass was born in Little Compton, Rhode Island, in 1888.
+Although there is significant discrepancy as to the year and location of her birth — with dates ranging from 1874 to some accounts suggesting she was born in Sumter, South Carolina — according to Bass’s personal papers, archived at the Southern California Library, Charlotta Amanda Spears was born in Little Compton, Rhode Island, in 1888.
 [Read here for additional research on when and where Bass was born.]
 Little is known about her early life, but as stated in her memoir, Bass lived in Providence, Rhode Island, where she worked selling ads and subscriptions for a Black newspaper, the Providence Watchman.
 Because she was suffering from health issues, Bass’s doctor recommended she move to a warmer climate, and in 1906 she moved to Los Angeles, California.
 Similar to other urban centers across the nation, Los Angeles became a place where African Americans moved to seek better working conditions and escape racial segregation and violence, a mass movement which became known as the Great Migration.